Essential Steps to Prepare for a Blackout

 On Average

 How common is a short-term outage throughout the United States?
-You most likely have experienced an outage that is represented in the stats here.

 2020

-average outage: 8 hours
+Average outage: 8 hours

 2021

-average outage: 7 hours
+Average outage: 7 hours

 Causes